aws-samples/aws-workshop-for-win-dotnet-mssql/docs/workshops/PowerShellDSCinAWS.md

 Install-Module -Name SecurityPolicyDsc
 ```

-**Take Note** of the use of SSM Parameter Tokens ***{ssm:/WinWorkshop/LogonMessage}*** in the script.
+**Take Note** of the use of SSM Parameter Tokens ***{ssm:LogonMessage}*** in the script.
 In this lab we will be using the [AWS-ApplyDSCMofs](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state-manager-using-mof-file.html) command document.
 When using this command document we can use tokens in the MOF file to grab config data from AWS Systems Manager Parameter Store, information from Tags assigned to the instance or a combination of both.
 In this case we are pulling the Logon Message string from SSM Parameter Store.
 This script will grab the Logon Message text from the parameter deployed in the Cloudformation template.
 ```PowerShell
 [CmdletBinding()]
 param()